 - A. Contractor shall comply with requirements as described in State Of California, Manual of Policies and Procedures, Community Care Licensing Division, Social Rehabilitation Facilities, Title 22, Division 6, Chapter 2, along with compliance of Title 22, Division 6, Chapter 1, Title 9, Division 1, Chapter 3, Article 3.5 Section 532.5 of California Code of Regulations, and State/Federal ADA regulations to meet the needs of consumers being served. - 1.
 Food Services: CRT staff will provide menus and meals in consultation with a dietitian.
 Staff working in Food Services shall retain a valid Food Handlers Card. - 2.
 Laundry Facilities: CRT staff will ensure access to laundry facilities and supplies for consumers. - 3.
 Access to phones/outside communications: CRT staff will ensure access to a phone for consumers use. - 4.
 Healthcare/personal services (medical or dental needs): CRT staff will provide consumers access to meet their medical needs and coordinate care as appropriate with Medi-Cal Managed Care plans or treating physical health or specialty providers. - 5.
 Consumer Activities: CRT staff will develop and provide consumer social and rehabilitation activities.
-Schedule of Weekly activities shall be posted in well visible locations within the facility for client review. - B. Bed Utilization
+Schedule of Weekly activities shall be posted in well visible locations within the facility for client review.

+B. Bed Utilization

 Bed utilization targets shall be determined as a percentage of maximum capacity for each facility.
-At 100% bed utilization, a 16-bed CRT has the potential to reach a maximum of 5,840 bed days per FY.
+At 100% bed utilization, the 14-bed TAY CRT has a maximum potential of 5,110 bed days per FY.
 Contractor shall optimize bed utilization to meet a minimum of 90% of potential bed days each fiscal year for the duration of the contract.